Saikumarlingaraju/House-Price-Predictor/README.md

 ## Overview

 This project is a house price prediction system built using **Streamlit** and **scikit-learn**.
-It uses a linear regression model trained on the **USA Housing** dataset to estimate house prices based on factors such as area income, house age, number of rooms, number of bedrooms, and area population.
-The interactive web app allows users to input these parameters and receive real-time price predictions with an intuitive and clean interface.
+The repository has been adapted to support Indian data (per-state or per-city models).
+Use `merged_files.csv` (or a filtered file like `merged_hyderabad.csv`) and the `train_india.py` script to train a per-state/city model.
+The interactive web app allows users to input property details and receive price predictions in INR.

 ## Live Demo